 Area of Expertise: My background is Language Arts 6-12.
 I taught Digital Media, American Studies (U.S. History & English 11), as well as Global Studies (Geography & World History & English 10).

 PBL Experience: I spent 9 years teaching in a PBL classroom.
-I’ve been facilitating PBL workshops with Magnify Learning for almost 2 years.
+I have been facilitating PBL workshops with Magnify Learning for almost 2 years.

 Favorite aspect of PBL: I think seeing students become engaged and empowered to wrestle with and tackle problems going on in the world is an extremely fulfilling process to watch.
 PBL really awakens a creative force and reveals to students that they have a voice that matters and have the power to enact positive change in the world around them.

 Why do you enjoy facilitating?
-Being a facilitator means your work is about serving others and using what you have to benefit them.
-It means I get to come alongside and not only help others in their work, but also help them realize their own potential.
-This kind of work is powerful, and it gives me a deep satisfaction.
+Being a facilitator means your work is about serving others and using your knowledge and experience to benefit them.
+It means I get to come alongside and not only help others succeed in their work, but also help them realize their own potential.
+This kind of work is powerful and meaningful because it can improve the lives of kids in the classroom and impacts the community in a positive way.

 Area of Expertise: Language Arts PBL facilitator- I studied English Education and American Literature at Ball State University.